 Precinct election officials are required to ask voters registered in the county to show one of the valid forms of identification:

 An Iowa Voter Identification Card is provided automatically by the county auditor to each voter who does not have either an Iowa driver’s license or non-operator ID.
 Any voter may request an Iowa Voter ID Card by contacting their county auditor’s office.

 A voter without one of the above forms of ID may have the voter’s identity attested to by another registered voter in the precinct or may prove identity and residence using Election Day Registration documents.

 Wednesday, October 13– First Day of Absentee Voting

 Monday, October 18 – Pre-registration Deadline; Deadline to Request Absentee Ballot to be Mailed

 Monday, November 1 – Absentee Ballot In-Person Deadline

 Tuesday, November 2 – Regular City/School Election Day

 Tuesday, November 30 – City Run-off Election Day for cities with run-off provisions

 Polls are open from 7:00 a.m. until 8:00 p.m.
-Absentee ballots must be postmarked on or before November 1st or delivered to the county auditor by 8:00 p.m. on Election Day.
+CST.
+Absentee ballot must be received in your county auditor’s office prior to 8:00 PM CST on Election Day.